What type of art was created during the Pop Art movement?

 LOVE sculpture by Robert Indiana: Love as a Universal Language

-Robert Indiana’s “LOVE” sculpture has become a universal symbol of optimism and unity.
+Robert Indiana’s “LOVE” sculpture has become a universal symbol of optimism, unity and of course, Love!
 Indiana was inspired by the 1960s counterculture and sought to create a visual expression of love as a powerful force.
-The iconic arrangement of the letters, with the “O” tilted at a playful angle, exudes a sense of joy and spontaneity.
+The iconic arrangement of the letters, with the “O” tilted at a playful angle, exudes a sense of fun and spontaneity.
 “LOVE” transcends cultural and linguistic boundaries, reminding viewers of the universal and timeless nature of love.

 The stories behind each brushstroke and creative decision offer a glimpse into the minds of the artists who shaped the pop art movement.
 From the vibrant colour palettes of Warhol to the emotive expressions of Lichtenstein, each artwork contributes to the rich collection of pop art.